 Supporting the local community

 In addition to using local produce, the University has been supporting local suppliers.
 A collection point for Sheffield Organic Growers Veg Bag Scheme has been set up at one of our catering outlets Chef Hallam Central.

 Our catering services have also been working with food waste charity The Real Junk Food Project, who save leftover food that would have gone to waste.
 They have held two pop up cafes in a University outlet on a pay as you feel basis, raising a record £670 and also serve pay as you feel smoothies at our open days.
 With the support of the students' union and university catering services, our students have also set up a similar food waste social enterprise.
 Known as Love Your Leftovers, this student led project serves pay as you feel food at the students' union on a pop up basis and encourages our students to reduce the amount of food waste they produce.

 Not content with simply sourcing local food, the University has also provided the facility for both staff and students to 'grow their own' at Collegiate campus.
 The sustainability team has worked in close partnership with the Students' Union to fund the refurbishment of the grow site and bring the old greenhouse back into life, by arranging repairs, providing tools and building new raised beds.

-The space is currently being used by the nursery for education and by the Faculty of Health and Wellbeing, which is exploring the calming effect on patients of gardening in its occupational therapy courses.
+The space is currently being used by the nursery for education and by the College of Health, Wellbeing and Life Sciences, which is exploring the calming effect on patients of gardening in its occupational therapy courses.
 A student-led growing programme coordinated through the Students' Union, and staff members wishing to take part in gardening while on site, are also making use of the resource.